Horizon-Private-Server/horizon-wiki/up-your-arsenal/bots.md

 Once you create the lobby, invite the bot per instructions above.

-No cheats or hacks are allowed.
+Use of the following tactics in this challenge are NOT allowed:
+- Holo shield gloves.
+- Ledge sniping.
+- Other cheats and hacks.

+Grabbing health is acceptable.

 You also must record the game.
 A smartphone, etc. recording is fine if you do not have a capture card.
-Send Fourbolt or DeathBySnowman the video recording (publicly or privately) of the entire game.
-They will verify that the win is legitimate, then award you the Godlike role!
+Send Fourbolt or DeathBySnowman the video recording of the entire game (we recommend sending privately so that others cannot see how you managed to defeat the bot!)
+Fourbolt or DBS will verify that the win is legitimate, then award you the Godlike role!